cprg210/cprg210.github.io/_posts/2020-07-16-day-15-mongoose.md

 ### Activity objectives: Setup MongoDB Atlas/Compass
 Follow the steps listed in this article: [Using Express with MongoDB Atlas](https://kaloraat.com/articles/how-to-use-mongodb-atlas)

+**Variable Name Suggestion** The above tutorial instructs you (at "Get Connection URI String") to use an environment name of `MONGO_URI` for your connection string.
+Instead, use `MONGODB_URL` since this is what Heroku uses when you deploy your website later in the course.
+{: .notice--warning}

 You will need to install two additional Node modules:

 ```shell